-Highlight items and press ► to select or deselect.
-Select AF to sound a beep when the camera focuses, Self-timer to sound a beep during self-timer photography, Touch-screen controls to sound a beep in response to use of the touch-screen controls, or remove the checks to mute these sounds.
-Press 🐵 to exit when settings are complete.
+Highlight items and press ▶ to select or deselect.
+Select AF to sound a beep when the camera focuses, Self-timer to sound a beep during self-timer photography, or remove the checks to mute these sounds.
+Press ® to exit when settings are complete.